quickank1t/hacerrank/README.md

 Summary: used DFS for tree travesal and then located the top view using resursion

 Result:<a href='https://quickank1t.github.io/hackerrank/treeTopView.html'>My hacker rank instance for Tree top view problem</a>

+# Binary Search Tree

+Summary: Insert a new node  into a binary tree

+Result:<a href='https://quickank1t.github.io/hackerrank/binarytreeinsertion.html'>My hacker rank instance for Binary search tree insertion</a>